Trendy Garden cooking station,London SE15

 Our garden cooking station build was delayed while a landscape company built the garden so we didn’t get on site until late April and timed the delivery of the oven so we had a clear run without other works going on around us.

 The scheme worked out well and the client is now waiting for a sunny weekend to get the oven up and running.
-The casting took account of the Big Green Egg that the client had already and is fully supported by a cast shelf and block work pillar.
+The casting took account of the large Big Green Egg that the client had already and is fully supported by a cast shelf and rendered concrete block pillar.

 All the voids will be filled with split logs, again to unify the whole scheme and will give an on trend industrial look to the design.